| |

 Christian anti-Semitism.
 Within Hitler's lifetime the Jesuit

-Order's statutes prohibited membership to anyone failed
+Order's statutes prohibited membership to anyone failed to prove

-Fascists in support of their anti-Semitic ideas.
+in support of their anti-Semitic ideas.

-were Hitler's intentions secret.
-He promised the annihilation
+Neither were Hitler's intentions secret.
+He promised

-of the Jews for example in a well documented speech on 30 January
+the annihilation of the Jews for example in a well documented

-1939.
-His whole panoply of persecution was founded on Christian
+speech on 30 January 1939.
+His whole panoply of persecution

-precedents.
-Hitler's Nuremberg laws of 1935 had been modelled
+laws of 1935 had been modelled in part on the decrees

-in part on the decrees of Popes Innocent III and Paul IV.
-Jews
+of Popes Innocent III and Paul IV.
+Jews were once again

-German Christians and Jews was once again forbidden.
+Christians and Jews was once again forbidden.
 When the

 Nazis confined Jews to specified districts they consciously